 Savings must be made for a fixed two year period.
-An amount of up to £50 per month will secure a government exit bonus of 50%.
+An amount of up to £50 per month (in a NS&I government-backed account) will secure a government exit bonus of 50%.

 The investment can be rolled over for a further two years, at which point the amount saved would be £2,400 with a government bonus of £1,200.

 Funds withdrawn can be used for any purpose.

 Enterprise investment scheme (EIS) and venture capital trusts (VCTs)

 These two schemes allow ongoing tax relief on investments that are chanelled into venture capital for smaller and growing businesses.
 By their very nature they are considerably more risky than ISAs and other similar investment vehicles.

 The EIS scheme provides 30% tax relief on investments of up to £1,000,000 in a tax year, and investments can be carried back by up to one year provided the limit in the previous year was not reached.

 EIS shares are exempt from capital gains tax once they have been held for three years.